pantheon-systems/documentation/source/content/guides/decoupled-sites/01-introduction.md

 * An example content integration showing content from your CMS backend rendered in your frontend application.

-* Live preview of content from your CMS backend rendered in your frontend application.
+* A live preview of content from your CMS backend rendered in your frontend application.

 * A local development environment that supports communication between backend and frontend services.